Richard Plunket Greene: Biography

 The Plunket Greene's siblings, Richard, Olivia and David, went often to New York City, to have their trousers cut properly and to frequent the Harlem Renaissance clubs.
 Richard Plunket Green was a jazz musician and composer.

-He was a racing sports cars fan and competitor, on 8 August 1928, and on 17 August 1929 he took part at the Tourist Trophy with a Frazer Nash Boulogne.
+He was a racing sports car fan and competitor, on 8 August 1928, and on 17 August 1929 he took part at the Tourist Trophy with a Frazer Nash Boulogne.
 For a short period he was a business partner of sports-car designer Archibald Frazer-Nash.

-On 21 December 1926 Evelyn Waugh was best man at Richard Plunket Greene's wedding to Elizabeth Frances Russell (1899-1979), first cousin once removed of Bertrand Russell.
+On 21 December 1926, Evelyn Waugh was best man at Richard Plunket Greene's wedding to Elizabeth Frances Russell (1899-1979), first cousin once removed of Bertrand Russell.
 Her aunts were Flora Russell and Diana Russell and her great-grandmother was Diana Russell, Duchess of Bedford.
 Patrick Balfour, 3rd Baron Kinross was a guest at the wedding.
 They had one son Alexander Plunket Greene (1932-1990), who married fashion designer Mary Quant.
 Plunket Greene and Russell divorced in 1943.

-In 1932 a story by Plunket Greene, A Gamble in Clocks, appeared in Life And Letters Vol. VIII No. 46 September, 1932, edited by Desmond MacCarthy.
-Together with his wife, in 1932 he wrote Where Ignorance is Bliss, and alone The Bandits, both published with John Murray.
-In 1934 they wrote Eleven-Thirty Till Twelve, a detective novel set in London Society.
+In 1932, a story by Plunket Greene, A Gamble in Clocks, appeared in Life And Letters Vol. VIII No. 46 September, 1932, edited by Desmond MacCarthy.
+Together with his wife, in 1932 he wrote Where Ignorance is Bliss, and alone The Bandits, both published by John Murray.
+In 1934, they wrote Eleven-Thirty Till Twelve, a detective novel set in London Society.

 Richard Plunket Greene died in 1978 in Falmer, England, and is buried at St Andrew Churchyard, Hurstbourne Priors, Hampshire, near his father and his brother David.
 When Harman Grisewood, who wanted to write a biography of Gwendolen Maud, Plunket Greene's mother, wrote to Alexander Plunket Greene, this latter told him that his father destroyed everything to do with the family, all correspondence included.